compsci-apology/book/book.md

                 1. There is no limit to the computational resources that an agent could spend modelling itself
                 2. There is no limit to the computatoinal resources that an agent coudl spend modelling any tiny portion of the real world
         2. Some computational process has to select from among these tradeoffs
+            1. Resolve internal conflicts between subgoals is itself a goal and thus any process doing this is an agent
 3. The subagent network must have a fixed root
     1. If all of thee parts of a system change and evolve over time, something about it must remain the same for it to be self aware
         1. Ref: This is the resolution to the ship of thesus problem: the shape is not merely the material that makes it up, but the root essence that organizes that material